About the initiative

 - Core soft skills for the tech industry, such as teamwork and collaboration, time management, and assertive communication.

-After completing 1,300 class time hours and 2,200 hours for the whole training process (including class time), students are granted a Tech Degree majored in front-end or back-end.
+After completing 1,300 hours in class and 2,200 hours for the whole training process (including class time), students are granted a Tech Degree majored in front-end or back-end.

 Over 6400 students enrolled in the program Argentina, Brazil, Chile, Colombia and Uruguay.

 150 new scholarships dedicated to Black people in Brazil.

 4 scholarships for participants of Conectadas with 100% coverage.